zotingsagar/zotingsagar.github.io/projects.md

 <h1> Course Projects </h1>

-**2. Mixed Signal VLSI Design: Current Steering Digital-to-Analog Converter Design (Binary and Segmented DAC)**
+**1. Mixed Signal VLSI Design: Current Steering Digital-to-Analog Converter Design (Binary and Segmented DAC)**

 8-bit current steering Binary and Segmented DAC is designed for the course mixed-signal vlsi design.
 Both the Binary and Segmented DAC is compared.
 [[Report]](203070064_SagarZoting_Ajinkya_Project.pdf)

-**3. CMOS Analog VLSI Design: Operational Amplifier Design**
+**2. CMOS Analog VLSI Design: Operational Amplifier Design**

 In this course project, OPAMP is designed with the help instructor's guidelinece.
 This is rail-to-rail, two folded cascode stage OPAMP with Class-AB output stage.
+[[Report]](SagarZoting_Course Project.pdf)

+**3. Electronic System Design: Clap Detector for Toy and Appliance Control**

+System is implemted in pSpice to detect a clap and generate control signal for the toy or appliance.
 [[Report]](SagarZoting_Course Project.pdf)